 I heard once that there was a 400-trillion to 1 chance of being a human being, that you are more likely to win the state lottery jackpot four times than you are to be here, right now.

 Yet we still complain about work when we could be working harder.
 We complain about Mondays when we could be grinding them out.
 We complain about sleeping in when we could be working out.
-But hey, I guess everyone chooses how they see an opportunity cost.Opinions expressed here by Contributors are their own.
+But hey, I guess everyone chooses how they see an opportunity cost.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.